sonukuldeep/explore-three-js/chapters/models.md

 ## GLTF Model Loader

 A glTF file may contain one or more scenes, meshes, materials, textures, skins, skeletons, morph targets, animations, lights, and cameras.
-It is the recommended format by official Three.js.Both.GLB and .GLTF versions of the format are well-supported by Three.js.
+It is the recommended format by official Three.js.
+Both .GLB and .GLTF versions of the format are well-supported by Three.js.
 Because glTF focuses on runtime asset delivery, it is compact to transmit and fast to load.
 ```js
 <script src="../scripts/GLTFLoader.js"></script>
 ```